waaverecords/michaelnadeau.dev/blog/posts/how-to-build-a-blog-in-react-and-nextjs.md

 ...
 ```

 Both the content of your post and its metadata will be written in the same file.
 That way, the data is centralized and easily accessed.
 The metadata should occupy the first lines followed by the content.
-Notice how the metadata is surrounded by dashes "---"; The gray-matter package installed earlier will look for these and parse the data within:
+Notice how the metadata is surrounded by dashes "---"; The "gray-matter" package installed earlier will look for these and parse the data within:
 ```js
 // posts/post1.md